Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 An example of both the smoothing process and the estimated continuum can be seen in the central panel of Figure \ref{ExPipeline}.
 The bottom panel of Figure \ref{ExPipeline} demonstrates that emission features are not retained in a residual obtained by subtracting the median-filter-estimated continuum from the Gaussian-smoothed data, but any absorption features remain as positive features in the residual.
 Also evident is the increased residual noise beyond our search limit in the \LyA forest, making evident why it is difficult to resolve metal lines in this region.

-In order to detect doublets we find every group of consecutive positive residuals and calculate a signal-to-noise ratio as:
+To detect doublets we find every group of consecutive positive residuals and calculate a signal-to-noise ratio as:

 where $C$ and $F$ are the continuum and flux values respectively, $\sigma^2$ is the variance of the spectrum, and $p1$ and $p2$ are the first and last indices of a particular group of consecutive positive residuals.
+We additionally fit a preliminary Gaussian model to each set of residuals, this allows us to estimate the line center, and the determined values for line amplitude and width are later used to inform the initial state of the MCMC sampler.
 If two absorption lines are found that have SNR values greater than 2.5 and 1.5 respectively and a rest-frame wavelength separation of $7.1772\,\pm\,1.5$\,\AA, where 7.1772\,\AA\ is the laboratory separation of \Mgii \citep[e.g.][]{MgIIWave}, this doublet is regarded as being a likely candidate.

 A similar detection method was used in \citet{Raghunathan2016}, however we find that our approach improves the detection of relatively low signal absorption systems in high-signal QSO spectra.
 Note that our rest-frame line separation uncertainty value, $1.5$\,\AA, has been chosen in order to consider as many candidate absorbers as possible without encompassing the rest-frame separation of \SiIVnospace, another absorber doublet that is commonly strong in QSO spectra.